STRATEGY·March 26, 2026·9 min read·Updated Apr 29, 2026

 $150K

-Most solo founders who run AppSumo campaigns land between $20K and $150K.
-After platform fees (30%) and the surge of support from deal-hunters, the net benefit is smaller than it appears.
+Most solo founders who run AppSumo campaigns end up between $20,000 and $150,000.
+After the platform takes its 30% cut and the rush of support questions from deal-hunters, what you keep is smaller than it looks.
 Use it once.
-Move to monthly pricing immediately after.
+Switch to monthly pricing right after.

 +